pyenv-win/pyenv-win/README.md

 **Important Announcements**

-To keep in sync to [pyenv][1] linux/mac we changed the default version to 64bit Architecture as a main track.
-To support older version of pyenv-win i.e. 32bit Architecture as a seperate track.
+To keep in sync with [pyenv][1] linux/mac, pyenv-win now installs 64bit versions by default.
+To support compatibility with older versions of pyenv-win, we maintain a 32bit train (branch) as a separate release.

-Both the tracks supports installation of 64bit and 32bit python versions, the change in these tracks are python naming as shown below.
+Both releases can install 64bit and 32bit python versions; the difference is in version names, for example:

-64bit-train or master i.e. _2.64.x_
+* 64bit-train (master), i.e. pyenv version _2.64.x_

 ```
 > pyenv install -l